person holding paper near pen and calculator

 How To Know If You Need To Do Your Taxes

-Most working actors need to submit taxes.
+Most working freelance actors need to submit taxes.
 Here’s how to tell if you do:

 • Have you worked as an actor this year?
 Acting work is generally not taxed and done as a self-employed freelancer.
-So if you have worked as an actor under contract, you may need to submit a tax return.
+So if you have worked as an actor under contract, you may need to register as self-employed and submit a self-employed tax return.

 Set Up A Spreadsheet

-The first thing you need to do for your taxes is to set up a spreadsheet.
+The first thing you need to do for your taxes is to set up a spreadsheet for record keeping.
 You can do this in Excel, Google Sheets, or even on an old-fashioned piece of paper.
 Just make sure to keep it safe.
+Some accounting software can also help with this bookkeeping.

 On the spreadsheet, you will need to:

 • Track your income.
-Keep a note of anything you earn.
+Keep a note of anything you earn, including royalties.
 Note the date, what the job was, and how much you earned.
+Consider setting up a separate business bank account to make this easier.

 • Track your outgoings.
 This is anything you spend on your acting work.
-This can include things like headshots, showreels, training, Showreel membership, travel, accommodation, and more.
+These are your allowable expenses and tax deductible expenses.
+They can include things like headshots, showreels, training, Showreel membership, travel expenses, accommodation expenses, costume expenses, professional fees like agent fees and union fees, job expenses, self-promotion costs and more.
 Note the date, what the purchase was, and how much you spent.
 If you have an online receipt or any proof of purchase, it can be a good idea to link to this.

 • Track your totals.
-At the end of the year, total up your income, your outgoings and your overall net profit.
+At the end of the tax year, total up your income, your allowable deductions and your overall net profit.

 Keep Your Receipts